 Students on this course typically have achieved a 2:1 degree or have the equivalent professional qualifications and/or relevant work experience.

-We encourage anyone interested in the course to come to our Postgraduate and Professional Open Evening to meet with our specialist course team.
+We encourage anyone interested in the course to come to our Postgraduate and Professional Open Day to meet with our specialist course team.

-If you’re unable to make it to our High Wycombe Campus, we offer an online session as part of these evenings.
-Please email us for more information.
-Alternatively, contact us and we can arrange for you to have an informal discussion about the course with the course leader.
+If you’re unable to make it to our High Wycombe Campus, we offer an online session as part of these days.
+Please contact us and we can arrange for you to have an informal discussion about the course with one of the course leaders.

 For further details of our international English entry requirements, please visit our international pages.